How and why I'll sell dividend shares

 - Look ahead; does the reduced dividend remain attractive, based on my criteria for yield, growth and quality?

 Decision: If a dividend cut takes place due to a short-term setback, I will normally continue holding the stock as long as my view of the underlying business is unchanged.
 I may also continue holding the stock if I feel the dividend cut actually improves the quality of the business.
-Shell's dividend cut (disc: no position) in 2020 is an example of this rare event.
+Shell's dividend cut in 2020 is an example of this rare event.

 However, in the majority of cases I expect that a dividend cut will be a sign of underlying problems.
 In this case I'm likely to sell the stock from the model portfolio.
 In such cases I'll also aim to carry out a more in-depth review to see if I can improve my system to avoid similar problems in the future.